Pizza, salad, and beer at kid friendly Aloha Beer Company on Oahu, Hawaii.

 A medium-sized Shave Ice with green tea, lychee mint, mochi, azuki beans, sweetended condensed milk, strawberries, and ice cream, from Island Vintage Shave Ice in Waikiki, Oahu.

 Whatever you do, don’t forget the shave ice!
 It’s a snack, an activity, a bribe—it’s whatever you need it to be.
-Tip: order it with ice cream on the bottom!
+Just don’t call it a snow cone.
+Tip: order your shave ice with ice cream, you won’t regret it!

 These are our favorite places to treat ourselves on Oahu.